-But the devil in these trades of pleasing is to fail to please.
 In ordinary occupations, a man offers to do a certain thing or to produce a certain article with a merely conventional accomplishment, a design in which (we may almost say) it is difficult to fail.
 But the artist steps forth out of the crowd and proposes to delight: an impudent design, in which it is impossible to fail without odious circumstances.
 The poor Daughter of Joy, carrying her smiles and finery quite unregarded through the crowd, makes a figure which it is impossible to recall without a wounding pity.
 She is the type of the unsuccessful artist.
-The actor, the dancer, and the singer must appear like her in person, and drain publicly the cup of failure.
-But though the rest of us escape this crowning bitterness of the pillory, we all court in essence the same humiliation.
+The escape this crowning bitterness of the pillory, we all court in essence the same humiliation.
 We all profess to be able to delight.
 And how few of us are!
 We all pledge ourselves to be able to continue to delight.
 And the day will come to each, and even to the most admired, when the ardour shall have declined and the cunning shall be lost, and he shall sit by his deserted booth ashamed.
 Then shall he see himself condemned to do work for which he blushes to take payment.
 Then (as if his lot were not already cruel) he must lie exposed to the gibes of the wreckers of the press, who earn a little bitter bread by the condemnation of trash which they have not read, and the praise of excellence which they cannot understand.
 And observe that this seems almost the necessary end at least of writers.
-"Les Blancs et les Bleus" (for instance) is of an order of merit very different from "Le Vicomte de Bragelonne"; and if any gentleman can bear to spy upon the nakedness of "Castle Dangerous," his name I think is Ham:
+"Les Blancs et les Bleus" (for instance) is of an order of merit very different from "Le Vicomte de Bragelonne"; and if any gentleman can bear to spy upon the nakedness of "Castle Dangerous," his name I think is Ham: let it be enough for the rest of us to read of it (not without tears) in the pages of Lockhart.